 Watch the video to learn about how the bowel irrigation procedure works

 Use of bowel irrigation has shown that regular bowel irrigation can be an effective solution to prevent faecal incontinence and to prevent constipation.
 It can also reduce the amount of time spent on bowel management, leading to an improved quality of life, dignity and self-esteem.
 As a result, bowel irrigation is an effective treatment for those who have difficulty with regular bowel movements and can help to improve overall bowel health and function.

 The bowel irrigation procedure should be performed regularly (usually daily or every other day) to achieve full bowel continence, preventing faecal incontinence, and to prevent constipation1.
 Bowel irrigation provides a reliable bowel management option, it is easy, quick, effective, and hygienic to use, allowing you to live life to the full and not worry about your bowels.

-The difference between conservative bowel management and bowel irrigation
+The difference between conservative bowel management and bowel irrigation for bowel management

 Reference: Christensen P et al. Scintigraphic assessment of retrograde colonic washout of faecal incontinence and constipation.
 DisColon Rectum 2003; 46:68-76